jeslaspravin/CoPaT/ReadMe.md

      */
     js.initialize(&mainTick, nullptr);
     /**
      * Just like thread join.
-This join blocks and starts main thread loop.
-Main thread loop executes the mainTick and pumps the posted main
+     * This join blocks and starts main thread loop.
+     * Main thread loop executes the mainTick and pumps the posted main thread jobs.
-     * thread jobs.
+     *
      * If your application just needs workers and will not queue any jobs to main queue, You can safely ignore joinMain().
-Note that if you
-     * ignore joinMain() mainTick never gets called.
+     * Note that if you ignore joinMain() mainTick never gets called and main thread's queue will never get executed.
      */
     js.joinMain();
     /**